pine64/website/content/documentation/PineNote/Further_information/Closed_Case_UART.md

 {{< figure src="/documentation/images/PineNote_USB-C_DAM_Schematic_Addition.png" title="This proposed circuitry is added to the PineNote v1.1 schematic" >}}

 On August 19, 2021, TL posted the results of the hardware team’s efforts.
-This includes link::File:PineNote USB-C DAM Schematic Addition.png[], shown on this page, as well as the following additional documentation:
+This includes "PineNote USB-C DAM Schematic Addition.png", shown on this page, as well as the following additional documentation:

 * [Datasheet for ON Semiconductor NS5S1153 USB-C USB 2.0 and Audio Switch.](https://wiki.pine64.org/wiki/File:NS5S1153-D.PDF)